sam0x17/macro_magic/README.md

 invocations.
 All of the things you can do with `macro_state` you can also achieve with this crate, albeit with slightly different patterns.

-Macro Magic is designed to work with stable Rust.
+`macro_magic` is designed to work with stable Rust.

 ## Example